openstack/glance/doc/source/configuring.rst

 Configuring Glance
 ==================

+Glance has a number of options that you can use to configure the Glance API server, the Glance Registry server, and the various storage backends that Glance can use to store images.

+Most configuration is done via configuration files, with the Glance API server and Glance Registry server using separate configuration files.

+When starting up a Glance server, you can specify the configuration file to use (see `the documentation on controller Glance servers <controllingservers>`_).
+If you do **not** specify a configuration file, Glance will look in the following directories for a configuration file, in order:

+* ``$CWD``
+* ``~/.glance``
+* ``~/``
+* ``/etc/glance``
+* ``/etc``

+The Glance API server configuration file should be named ``glance-api.conf``.
+Similarly, the Glance Registry server configuration file should be named ``glance-registry.conf``.
+If you installed Glance via your operating system's package management system, it is likely that you will have sample configuration files installed in ``/etc/glance``.

-In addition to this documentation page, you can check the ``etc/glance.conf.sample`` sample configuration file distributed with Glance for an example configuration file with detailed comments on what each options does.
+In addition to this documentation page, you can check the ``etc/glance-api.conf`` and ``etc/glance-registry.conf`` sample configuration files distributed with Glance for example configuration files for each server application with detailed comments on what each options does.

 Common Configuration Options in Glance
 --------------------------------------